 João was clearly pleased with himself, and rightfully so.
-It was an impressive fish.
+The fsh was truly impressive.

-“Another night like this and the box will be full,” Mamede said, just as happy as the others.
+“Another night like this and the box will be full,” Mamede said, looking about as happy as the others.
 This is what they lived for — going home with a box full of fish.

-Loading all those fish was a chore and a half, but a pleasant one, allowing the jangadeiros to revel one more time in their catch.
-It was the same drill as the day before: remove the bars of ice from the box, hand in the fish, return the ice to the box.
-Four bars were chipped this time, dispersing the chunks of ice through the slippery mass of flesh.
-The peixe fundo had to be bent to get it into the box and the manta ray was sectioned into four equal pieces.
+Loading all those fish into the icebox was a chore and a half, but one the jangadeiros clearly enjoyed, allowing them to revel one more time in their catch.
+It was the same drill as the day before: remove the bars of ice from the box, hand in the fish, return the ice.
+Four bars were chipped this time, dispersing the ice through the slippery mass of flesh.
+The peixe fundo had to be bent to get it in and the manta ray was sectioned into four equal pieces.

-It took all three of them to cut it up on the foredeck.
+It took all three of them to cut it up, crowded on the foredeck.
 Mamede sliced handholds in each wing so he and João could pull the fish apart while Ze sawed down the middle with his knife.
-Watching as they grunted over the bloody carcass of that fish I stayed silent, humbled by the timeless image of human survival.
+Watching as they grunted over the bloody carcass of that fish, I was humbled by the timeless image of human survival.